Admissions FAQ

 What is the process for admissions decisions?

-Notifications of admission and waitlist status are made by phone or email soon after these in-person interviews, usually by mid-February to early March.
+Our faculty members review applications immediately after the application deadline and select a pool of applicants to interview.
+Applicants who are not contacted by January to schedule an interview are likely no longer being considered for admission.
+We invite a smaller pool of applicants to our Interview Day, and notifications of admission and waitlist status are made by phone or email soon after Interview Day, usually by mid-February to early March.
 Students who are not admitted to the program will be notified by mail or online through the application system during this same period.

 Do course credits or theses from previous graduate work apply to the requirements for the doctoral degree?